The RAVITA process is patented both in the EU and in the USA

 At the end of 2016, the Ministry of the Environment announced a call for key project applications where full-scale test targets were looked for, in order to implement treatment of sludge from wastewater treatment plants based on nutrient recycling.

-The key project funded by the Ministry of the Environment has been chosen and RAVITA demo plant presented by HSY has been selected as one of the funding targets.
+The RAVITA demo plant presented by HSY was selected as one of the funding targets.
 With the help of the funding, a pilot plant is being constructed at the Viikinmäki wastewater treatment plant.
-The pilot plant helps to re-search the end product, i.e. production of phosphoric acid.
+The pilot plant helps to research the end product, i.e. production of phosphoric acid.